xmatters/xm-labs-dynatrace/README.md

 ### Configure integration settings
 After you import the communication plan, you need to setup the xMatters and Dynatrace endpoints.
 1. From the communication plan, click the Integration Builder tab, and then click Edit Endpoints.
-1. Select the xMatters endpoint, specify the Username and Password of the Dynatrace REST API user you created above, and then click Save Changes.
+1. Select the Dynatrace endpoint, update tbe Base URL with the value of your Dynatrace tenant URL. e.g. https://cpk75115.live.dynatrace.com .
+Specify the Username and Password of the Dynatrace REST API user you created above, and then click Save Changes.
 1. Close the Endpoints dialog box.
 1. Click Edit Constants
 1. Select the `DYNATRACE_API_TOKEN` constant, paste your Dynatrace API Token into the Value field, and then click Save Changes.